A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 • On-screen examinations

-The students are required to give their examinations online.
+The students are required to take their examinations online.
 Each test for every subject lasts for two hours.

 The MYP prepares students for the Diploma Program and Career Program by reflecting the depth, breadth and balance that is characteristic of all IB programs.